Cathy's Gluten Free

 whisk in white liquid in pyrex measuring cup

-Add 1 tablespoon cornstarch per cup of TOTAL liquid into the cold water.
+6. Add 1 tablespoon of cornstarch or other thickener (see chart below) per cup of TOTAL (hot + cold) liquid into the cold water.
 Whisk it well until it is smoothly combined.

 whisk resting in gravy in roasting pan